harrishancock/ch-sampclass/README.md

 Linux does not appear to be affected.
 Mac has not been tested.

+The crash occurs when the test code in this repository is compiled with Microsoft Visual Studio 2013 Community Edition and with MinGW gcc 4.9.1, as distributed by the Qt project.

+When the test code is compiled with Microsoft Visual Studio 2008, the crash reportedly does NOT occur.

 ### Description

 When instantiating an array of objects implemented in C++ per the Ch SDK User's